Best Resene Interior Colours: Room-by-Room Guide

 Benefits:

-- Spaces connect visually, making smaller homes feel larger
+• Spaces connect visually, which makes smaller homes feel larger

 Best choices: Half Spanish White, Quarter Haystack, Eighth Bison Hide